-&lt;sup>12 The audit committee should have regard to non-audit services provided by the audit firm and any of its network firms to any parents, subsidiaries or material affiliates to the company
+18 The audit committee should have regard to non-audit services provided by the audit firm and any of its network firms to any parents, subsidiaries or material affiliates to the company.

-- the nature of the non-audit services; - whether the skills and experience of the audit firm make it the most suitable supplier of the non-audit service; - the fees incurred, or to be incurred, for non-audit services both for individual services and in aggregate, relative to the audit fee, including special terms and conditions (for example contingent fee arrangements); and - the criteria which govern the compensation of the individuals performing the audit. - 71.
-The audit committee should set and apply a formal policy specifying the types of non-audit service for which use of the external auditor is pre-approved.
-Such approval should only be in place for matters that are clearly trivial. - 72.
-The audit committee needs to assess the position as set out by the auditor about materiality.
-The audit committee should also issue guidelines for how it will assess whether non-audit services have a direct or material effect on the audited financial statements, how it will assess and explain the estimation of the effect on the financial statements and how it has considered the external auditors' independence.
+- 72. The audit committee is responsible for approving non-audit services.
+The committee's objective should be to ensure that the provision of such services does not impair the external auditor's independence or objectivity.
+In the context of non-audit services that are not prohibited by law, the audit committee should apply judgement concerning the provision of such services, including assessing: - threats to independence and objectivity resulting from the provision of such services and any safeguards in place to eliminate or reduce these threats to a level where they would not compromise the auditor's independence and objectivity; - the nature of the non-audit services; - whether the skills and experience of the audit firm make it the most suitable supplier of the non-audit service; - the fees incurred, or to be incurred, for non-audit services both for individual services and in aggregate, relative to the audit fee, including special terms and conditions (for example contingent fee arrangements); and - the criteria which govern the compensation of the individuals performing the audit. - 73.
+The audit committee should set and apply a formal policy specifying the types of nonaudit service for which use of the external auditor is pre-approved.
+Such approval should only be in place for matters that are clearly trivial.
+Reporting of the use of non-audit services should include those subject to pre-approval. - 74.
+The audit committee needs to set a policy for how it will assess whether non-audit services have a direct or material effect on the audited financial statements, how it will assess and explain the estimation of the effect on the financial statements and how it will consider the external auditors' independence.